-Not every conflict arising out of a concurrent representation may be cured with informed client consent.
+Some conflicts arising out of a concurrent representation cannot be cured with informed client consent.
 See Flatt, supra, 9 Cal.4th at 284 fn.
 3 ("The paradigmatic instance of such prohibited dual representation...occurs where the attorney represents clients whose interests are directly adverse in the same litigation."); Klemm v.
 Superior Court (1977) 75 Cal.App.3d 893, 898 [142 Cal.Rptr.
-509] ("consent to dual representation of litigants with adverse interests at a contested hearing would be neither intelligent nor informed").
+509] ("...consent to dual representation of litigants with adverse interests at a contested hearing would be neither intelligent nor informed.").

-or antagonistic to his client without the latter's free and intelligent consent given after full knowledge of all the facts and circumstances." (emphasis added)); In re Marriage of Friedman (2002) 100 Cal.App.4th 65, 70-71 [122 Cal.Rptr.2d 412]; McPhearson v.
-Michaels Co.
-(2002) 96 Cal.App.4th 843, 849-50 [117 Cal.Rptr.2d 489] (court relied on informed written consent of witness/client in rejecting disqualification motion).
+adverse as to unrelated matters provided full disclosure is made and both agree in writing to waive the conflict." (first emphasis in original, second emphasis added)); Anderson, supra, 211 Cal. at p.
+116 ("It is also an attorney's duty to protect his client in every possible way, and it is a violation of that duty for him to assume a position adverse or antagonistic to his client without the latter's free and intelligent consent given after full knowledge of all the facts and circumstances." (emphasis added)); In re Marriage of Friedman (2002) 100 Cal.App.4th 65, 70-71 [122 Cal.Rptr.2d 412].
 Thus, in many circumstances interested persons may consent to representation even though an attorney has a conflict of interest.